 Smart chip technology has played a pivotal role in reshaping the banking industry in the age of financial technology.
 The introduction of EMV chips in credit and debit cards has been a game-changer, dramatically reducing instances of card fraud and enhancing the security of transactions.
 This technology has been instrumental in establishing trust among customers, who now expect their financial institutions to provide them with safer and more secure payment methods.

-Banks have been compelled to adopt smart chip technology to keep pace with the evolving landscape and remain competitive, ultimately reshaping the way they approach security in FinTech services.
+Traditional banks have been compelled to adopt smart chip technology to keep unprecedented pace with the evolving landscape and remain competitive, ultimately reshaping the way they approach security in FinTech services.

 Biometric sensors